Online Shopping for the Holidays

 -Be safe with online sellers

-Take Advantage of Early Sales
+Take Advantage of Extended Sales

 The most famous pre-Christmas sale is Black Friday, which happens on the Friday after Thanksgiving.
 Cyber Monday is the Monday directly after that, and some retailers have sales the entire weekend, stretching from Black Friday through Cyber Monday.
-This is usually one of the biggest sales periods of the year.
+This is usually one of the biggest sale periods of the year.
 And because Thanksgiving is the last big holiday before winter, it’s when people tend to begin buying holiday presents.

 Combine Orders to Hit Free Shipping Thresholds

 Free shipping is a great way to get products for a price that’s the same or better than what you’d find in a store without ever having to leave your house.
-Online purchases may be convenient either way, but if you have to pay for shipping, that can certainly cut into your budget.
+Online purchases may be convenient either way.
+But if you have to pay for shipping, that can certainly cut into your budget.

 Instead, build your order to take advantage of free shipping.
 Many retailers offer free shipping over a certain price point.
 And some of them even have free shipping as an everyday perk, with no minimum.
 For example, if you know that you want to buy jewelry for two of your family members, don’t place two separate orders and pay shipping on each.
 Instead, combine the two and cut out the cost of shipping entirely.